21 Jul ‘20

 Uniformity in your color palette and typography is important.
 The principles governing how you display images and other artwork should also be defined.

-Successful website branding relies heavily on coherence between graphic elements and the voice and tone of your language.
+Successful website branding and design relies heavily on coherence between graphic elements and the voice and tone of your language.
 Content guidelines and linguistic style guides will help you develop the way you elicit an emotional response from your target audience.

 Your brand guidelines should include examples for all social media platforms where you have a presence.
 Getting the image size right for different social media platforms is a science in itself, and you might want to employ a consultant to perfect this aspect right from the get-go.